-It is estimated that over 25 million adults in the United States have elevated triglyceride levels $\geq$ 200 mg/dL and that more than 50 million adults in the United States have elevated triglyceride levels $\geq$ 150 mg/dL.
-Approximately 2 to 3 million adults in the United States have very high triglyceride levels ( $\geq$ 500 mg/dL), the MARINE patient population.
-There are approximately 5 to 15 million people in the United States that meet the specific REDUCE-IT inclusion criteria.
+It is estimated that over 25 million adults in the United States have elevated triglyceride levels \geq 200 mg/dL and that more than 50 million adults in the United States have elevated triglyceride levels \geq 150 mg/dL.
+Approximately two to three million adults in the United States have very high (\geq 500 mg/dL) triglyceride levels, the MARINE patient population.
+There are approximately five to 15 million people in the United States who meet the specific REDUCE-IT inclusion criteria.
 Since 1976, mean triglyceride levels have increased in concert with the growing epidemic of obesity, insulin resistance, and type 2 diabetes mellitus.
 In contrast, mean LDL-C levels have decreased.
 Prior to the REDUCE-IT results topline announcement in September 2018, our direct sales force consisted of approximately 170 sales professionals, including sales representatives and their managers.
-Based on the positive REDUCE-IT results, in early 2019, we increased the size of our sales team to approximately 440 sales professionals, including approximately 400 sales representatives.
-As a result of the FDA's newly approved indication and label expansion, we completed the expansion of our direct sales force to approximately 900 sales professionals, including approximately 800 sales representatives.
-Hiring, training and deploying approximately 400 new sales representatives is a multi-stage process which commenced in July 2019 and was completed in early 2020.
-This sales team promotes Vascepa to a limited group of physicians and other healthcare professionals in select geographies in the United States.
+Based on the positive REDUCE-IT results, in early 2019, we increased the size of our direct sales force to approximately 440 sales professionals, including approximately 400 sales representatives.
+As a result of the additional indication and label expansion approved by the FDA in December 2019, for cardiovascular risk reduction, we completed the further expansion of our direct sales force to approximately 900 sales professionals, including approximately 800 sales representatives.
+This sales team promotes VASCEPA to a limited group of physicians and other healthcare professionals in select geographies in the United States.
 Even after planned expansion, this sales team is not large enough to call upon all physicians.
+Thus, despite this significant expansion of our sales team, we may not have sufficient sales personnel and resources to maximize the sales potential of VASCEPA.